 I spent my working life in the food industry, starting as a food technologist and ending my career as Managing director of France, Middle East and Africa for an international equipment supplier based in Paris.

-I have volunteered for BCC as a car driver since 2018 and I am pleased to now join the Board of Trustees.
+I have volunteered for BCC as a car driver since 2018 and I am pleased to be on the Board of Trustees.

 Secretary